 Others taking bows include Tommy Davis (149), Vada Pinson (415), Dick Allen (455), Claude Osteen (488), Nate Colbert (495) and Tony Taylor (624).

 Ayyyyyy!!!
-For the second straight year, Scholastic's 'Dynamite' magazine offered small uncut strips of 6 Topps cards to its readers in their April issue.
+For the second straight year, Scholastic's 'Dynamite' magazine offered small uncut strips of 6 Topps cards to its readers in one of their issues.